 The books are aimed at practising lawyers.
-There may a spillover audience but these are books priced at around £30 or more for an already trained and knowledgeable legal audience.
+There may be a spillover audience but these are books generally priced at around £30 to £50 or higher in some cases for an already trained and knowledgeable legal audience.

 The minimum word count is 15,000 words and in general the maximum is 50,000 words.
 This might range from 60 pages up to 200 or more pages.
 As a guide, 15,000 words might take someone three hours to deliver as a lecture.
 It all depends upon the subject matter and the audience but in general 20,000 to 30,000 words is a fairly good place to start.